Thomas Jefferson: Burr conspiracy and trial

-General Wilkinson misconduct
+Wilkinson's misconduct

 Commanding General James Wilkinson was a holdover of the Washington and Adams administrations.
-Wilkinson was rumored to be a "skillful and unscrupolous plotter".
 In 1804, Wilkinson received 12,000 pesos from the Spanish for information on American boundary plans.
 Wilkinson also received advances on his salary and payments on claims submitted to Secretary of War Henry Dearborn.
 This damaging information apparently was unknown to Jefferson.
 In 1805, Jefferson trusted Wilkinson and appointed him Louisiana Territory governor, admiring Wilkinson's work ethic.

 In January 1806, Jefferson received information from Kentucky U.S. Attorney Joseph Davies that Wilkinson was on the Spanish payroll.
-Jefferson took no action against Wilkinson, there being, at the time, a lack of evidence against Wilkinson.
-An investigation by the House in December 1807 exonerated Wilkinson.
-In 1808, a military court looked into Wilkinson but lacked evidence to charge him.
-Jefferson retained Wilkinson in the Army and he was passed on by Jefferson to Jefferson's successor James Madison.
-Evidence found in Spanish archives in the 20th century proved Wilkinson was, in fact, on the Spanish payroll.
+Jefferson took no action against Wilkinson, since there was not then significant evidence against him.
+An investigation by the U.S. House of Representatives in December 1807 exonerated Wilkinson.
+In 1808, a military court looked into the allegations against Wilkinson but also found a lack of evidence.
+Jefferson retained Wilkinson in the U.S. Army.
+Evidence found in Spanish archives in the 20th century proved Wilkinson was on the Spanish payroll.

 Foreign affairs (1805–1809)

 Attempted annexation of Florida

-In the aftermath of the Louisiana Purchase, Jefferson attempted to annex West Florida from Spain, a nation under the control of Emperor Napoleon and the French Empire after 1804.
+In the aftermath of the Louisiana Purchase, Jefferson attempted to annex West Florida from Spain.
 In his annual message to Congress, on December 3, 1805, Jefferson railed against Spain over Florida border depredations.
-A few days later Jefferson secretly requested a two million dollar expenditure to purchase Florida.
-Representative and floor leader John Randolph, however, opposed annexation and was upset over Jefferson's secrecy on the matter, and believed the money would land in the coffers of Napoleon.
+A few days later Jefferson secretly requested a two-million-dollar expenditure to purchase Florida.
+Floor leader John Randolph opposed annexation, was upset over Jefferson's secrecy on the matter, and believed the money would end up going to Napoleon.
 The Two Million Dollar bill passed only after Jefferson successfully maneuvered to replace Randolph with Barnabas Bidwell as floor leader.
 This aroused suspicion of Jefferson and charges of undue executive influence over Congress.
 Jefferson signed the bill into law in February 1806.
 Six weeks later the law was made public.
 The two million dollars was to be given to France as payment, in turn, to put pressure on Spain to permit the annexation of Florida by the United States.
-France, however, was in no mood to allow Spain to give up Florida and refused the offer.
-Florida remained under the control of Spain.
+France, however, refused the offer and Florida remained under Spanish control.
 The failed venture damaged Jefferson's reputation among his supporters.